yahoohung/react-zustand-form/examples/README.md

 # Examples playground

 This directory hosts the demo app that lives at `/examples`.
-Each screen highlights a different slice of `react-zustand-form`, so you can copy patterns straight into your project.
+Each screen highlights a different slice of `rezend-form`, so you can copy patterns straight into your project.

 ## Try it locally